 Olympus M.Zuiko Digital 25mm F1.8

-PANASONIC’s LUMIX G 20mm f/1.7 is another great option for micro-four thirds photographers.
+PANASONIC’s LUMIX G 20mm f/1.7 is another great option for Micro Four Thirds cameras.
 The PANASONIC LUMIX G II 20mm f/1.7 is a 40mm equivalent lens, which is a fantastic walk-around focal length for travel.
 With a f/1.7 aperture, you can shoot wide open at night or can create beautiful blur for close-up shots without compromising sharpness.
 The design features a pair of aspherical elements to limit aberrations and distortion for optimal sharpness and rendering.
 The individual elements are multi-coated to reduce surface reflections and flare for ideal contrast in strong lighting conditions.

 Canon EF-S 10-22mm f/3.5-4.5